Training & Certifying Data Center Professionals - What are the Options?

 Uptime Institute

 The Uptime Institute are well known for their Tier classifications.
 They have also introduced a training & certification program designed for data center design professionals to enhance their understanding of the practical application of the Tiers, including misconceptions and common misapplications.
-This certification is called the ''Accredited Tier Designer'' (ATD).
+The training is therefore not really explaining how to design and operate a data centre but more an explanation about the Tier guidelines.
+This certification is called the ''Accredited Tier Specialist" (ATS) and ''Accredited Tier Designer'' (ATD).
+Don't be misled though, he ATD is not accredited to sign off on designs as that can only be done by Uptime.

 Its not known if any of the these modules count towards any CECs.